Myrdal Station

-Myrdal Station (Myrdal stasjon) is a mountain railway station and junction, located on the Bergen Line regional mainline in Aurland, Vestland, Norway.
-The railway station is also the upper terminal of the Flåm Line local railway, which ascends from the valley floor of the Sognefjord to the mountain-top junction, providing a vital public transport link, but deriving a majority of its passengers through tourism.
+Myrdal Station (Myrdal stasjon) is a mountain railway station and junction, located in Aurland, Vestland, Norway.
+It serves as an important railway station, connecting the Bergen Line to the Flåm Line local railway.
+The Bergen Line connects Norway's two largest cities: Oslo and Bergen.
+Myrdal Station is the upper terminal of the Flåm Line local railway, which ascends from the valley floor of the Sognefjord to the mountain-top junction, providing a vital public transport link, but deriving a majority of its passengers through tourism.
 Most passengers using Myrdal station are changing trains between the two lines.

 Location

 Myrdal station is located about 13 km south of the village of Flåm and about 20 km south of Aurlandsvangen.
 There is no road connection to Myrdal although there are some cottages and hotels in the area, served by Myrdal Station, and the nearby Vatnahalsen Station, about a kilometer before Myrdal, and 50 metres lower towards mean sea level.

 The station is located between two tunnels on the Bergen Line: the Gravahals Tunnel to the west and the Vatnahalsen Tunnel to the east.
 Completion of the 5.3 km long Gravahals Tunnel was done in 1905.
 The station is 867 m above mean sea level.